MaverickMandir/.github/profile/README.md

 ## Mission
 Modernize, decolonize, decontaminate & revive Vedic Schooling with a blend of Modern student-centric schooling framework like homeschooling, unschooling, schooling in Nordic countries & also that is Fully equipped with 21st-century tools & techniques.

+## Curriculum
+### Literacy(साक्षरता):
+- Cognition: Pattern recognition, mental ability, etc.
+- Computation: Maths, methodical thinking, planning & strategizing, etc.
+- Comprehension: Language, clarity of thought, precise articulation & writing(sophisticated form of thinking which is structured.), etc.

+### Personality/Self Development(चरित्रविकासः):
+**Question Everything!
+One thing at a time & figure things out for yourself!
+In order to be immune to indoctrination.**

+### Practial Education(शिक्षा):
+- Finance: How money works?
+- Polity: How society works?
+- Skills: How to increase your self-worth?

 ## Vision